namannimmo10/namannimmo.me/_posts/2016-02-24-22-54-16-setting_up_emacs_for_java_development.md

 ## Compiling

-Compilation is best achieved by using a build system such as ant, maven or gradle.
+Compilation is best achieved by using a build system such as ant, maven or Gradle.
 Emacs-eclim has built-in support for ant and maven so if you are familiar with those you can use `M-x eclim-ant-run` to build your ant project, or `M-x eclim-maven-run` for the maven equivalent.

-As I personally didn't have much of a history with maven or ant I was free to look around, and found [gradle](http://gradle.org), which seems to be the hip new kid on the block.
+As I personally didn't have much of a history with maven or ant I was free to look around, and found [Gradle](http://gradle.org), which seems to be the hip new kid on the block.
 Lots of people seem to be saying that it is quite a lot better than maven or ant.
 I like how fresh it feels and its more intuitive interface in the sense that it is not configured in XML, but in a YAML/Python/Java-like scripting language, which is quite nice.
 However, I certainly don't consider myself an expert on this.
-I just wanted something that worked and gradle worked for me.
+I just wanted something that worked and Gradle worked for me.

-Before I delve into details about gradle, let me just also very shortly mention that the *simplest* way to compile and/or run your Java code is simply with `M-x compile`, where you can then type in your standard `javac Foo.java Bar.java` followed by another `M-x compile` with `java Foo`.
+Before I delve into details about Gradle, let me just also very shortly mention that the *simplest* way to compile and/or run your Java code is simply with `M-x compile`, where you can then type in your standard `javac Foo.java Bar.java` followed by another `M-x compile` with `java Foo`.
 But that's not so intuitive,